 Protecting the Consumer

-Protecting consumers has been the major focus of the Real Estate Negotiation Institute (RENI) for the past 10 years.
+Protecting consumers has been the major focus of the Real Estate Negotiation Institute (RENI) since its beginning.
 Our representation training helps protect consumers in the following ways:

-- In our Distributive Bargaining section we discuss the characteristics of and tactics used by highly aggressive agents and how to protect your client against this type of intimidating and often unethical representation.
+- In our Distributive Bargaining section, we discuss the characteristics of and tactics used by highly aggressive negotiators and how to protect your client against these types of intimidating and often unethical practices.

-- In our Representation Principles section we acquaint agents with several proven influencing approaches to help agents ethically persuade the other side to accept their client’s terms and conditions.
-Without using sound logic, contrast, self-interest, exchange, and other ethical approaches an agent will not successfully represent or protect his/her client’s interests.
+- In our Representation Principles section, we acquaint agents with several proven persuasion approaches to help agents ethically persuade the other side to accept their client’s terms and conditions.
+Using sound logic, contrast, self-interest, exchange, and other ethical approaches, an agent will successfully represent and protect his/her client’s interests.

 - We also introduce students to our Representation Model that helps agents represent clients with a structured, disciplined approach vs. a “shoot from the hip” or “winging it” approach.
-Disciplined planning, gathering and giving information, and proactively influencing the other side are all critical elements of effective representation.
+Disciplined planning, gathering and giving information, and ethical, proactive influencing are all critical elements of effective representation.

-RENI began offering its training over 10 years ago and is now in the U.S., Canada, and Mexico.
-With now over 35 instructors, RENI has taught 39,000+ agents and brokers to better represent and protect their clients.
-RENI courses have been approved in over 30 states for continuing education credit hours (RENI has received CE approval in every state they have applied in).
-We have received thousands of testimonials from agents and brokers about the value of our training in representing real estate clients.
+With many instructors nationally, RENI has taught 70,000+ agents and brokers to better represent and protect their clients.
+RENI courses have been approved in over 30 states for continuing education credit hours We have received thousands of testimonials from agents and brokers about the value of our training in representing real estate clients.
 And 98% of our graduates say they can better represent and protect their clients after taking our training.

 Our mission is simple: to help real estate agents get better results and protect clients better.